What does “ippai” mean in Japanese?

 - te – て : a conjunctive particle used after a verb, adjective, or auxiliary verb to make its te form.
 In the example, this is used after “mot” to make its te form.
 Verbs need to be changed to their te forms to be connected with “iru”.

-- iru – いる : an auxiliary verb used to express the continuity of the action described by the preceding verb.
+- iru – いる : an auxiliary verb used to express the continuity of the action described by its preceding verb.
 In the example, this is used after “mot te” to express the continuity of its action, ‘to have’.

 Example #2: another usage of “ippai”